Free Online Photo Storage and Backup

 Online Photo Sharing

-Photos may be resized after they are uploaded to conserve storage space and make them fit the site's standard display modes.
-If you like high-resolution photos, make sure the photo sharing service you choose supports them.
-SmugMug is one that accepts the high-res shots you want to stash in the cloud.
+One thing to remember is that your photos may be compressed and/or resized after they are uploaded to conserve storage space and make them fit the site's standard display modes.
+If you need stash high-resolution photos, and you want to be sure that your images are not resized, make sure the photo sharing service you choose supports that.

 Uploading, Editing, Tagging, and Sharing Your Photos